cagatayakk/AWS_Projects/CloudFormation/Template_for_VPC_with_Subnets/README.md

-# Custom VPC Creation with Private and Public Subnet , Internet Gateway , NAT Gateway and Elastic IP
+# Custom VPC Creation with Private and Public Subnet , Internet Gateway , NAT Gateway , Elastic IP , Endpoint to S3 and Peering Connections
 ![Architecture_of_Template](Overview.png)